panaverse/learn-generative-ai/08_everything_Is_an_api/13_oauth2/01_basic_auth/readme.md

 [FastAPI Security](https://fastapi.tiangolo.com/tutorial/security/first-steps/)
 [Simple OAuth2 with Password and Bearer](https://fastapi.tiangolo.com/tutorial/security/simple-oauth2/)

-After completing it you will have a simple login system following `OAuth Protocols Definition where you can login and get active Users`
+After completing it you will have a simple login system where you can login and get loggedIn User Data.

 ## Security & FastAPI Utils
 FastAPI provides several tools to help you deal with Security easily, rapidly, in a standard way, without having to study and learn all the security specifications.